 When you reach this phase of appeal, you can request a formal hearing.
 This will take place before an Administrative Law Judge (ALJ), which means that the judge works for the Veterans Administration rather than working as an independent judge as part of the federal judiciary.
 Although ALJ’s work for agencies, they still can form unbiased opinions in hearings related to your disability benefits.

 If you are still not happy with the decision made by the Board of Veterans’ Appeals, you’ll have exhausted all of your options for appealing the denial of benefits within the Veterans’ Administration system and you will need to try to appeal the benefits denial in federal circuit court.

-A New York City veterans disability lawyer can provide assistance throughout the entirety of the appeals process and can help you to ensure you are doing everything possible to maximize the chances of your appeal being successful.
+Our Ronkonkoma veterans disability attorneys can offer experienced guidance throughout the entirety of the appeals process and can help you to ensure you are doing everything possible to maximize the chances of your appeal being successful.
 You can submit new information and supporting documentation at any time when you are appealing, and our legal team will help you to gather the evidence that you need to try to bolster your claim that you are deserving of benefits.

 How Many Times Can You Appeal a Claim Denial?

 There are multiple phases of appeal within the VA system if your claim for benefits is denied.
 You can have your initial application reviewed again, you can go to court and have a hearing, and you can have the Board of Veterans’ Appeals review your case.
 You can also go to federal court.